Nov 22, 2018 | Politics & Society

 Oct 9, 2017 | Politics & Society

 Why do people remain in refugee camps for decades?
-Refugees remain in camps for an average of seventeen years and often for much longer according to Elizabeth Dunn, who explored the phenomenon for her latest book No Path Home.
+Refugees stay in camps for an average of seventeen years and often for much longer according to Elizabeth Dunn, who explored the phenomenon for her latest book No Path Home.
 Dunn sat down with Maria Armoudian to...